msaroufim/newblog/_drafts/2019-06-02-why-can-nn-solve-so-many-problems.md

 Two neural networks with the same exact inputs and outputs model the same problem.
 They will differ in performance characteristics due to their hidden layers.

+If we think about the structure of input and output their types encode a specific application.
+For example, in graphics your input is a 3D scene equipped with a camera (which can be encoded as a vector) and your output is a 2D image rendering (which can be encoded as a tensor).
+So if we represent a neural network as a function \\(f \\) that solves the graphics rendering problem then \\(f^{-1}) is a function that solves the inverse graphics problem.
+Inverse graphics is the problem of taking an input 2D image and outputting a 3D scene.
+Neural networks solve 2 problems at once, the original forward problem and the inverse problem.

 So enough abstractions, let's go over some examples.

 ![simple](/assets/images/simple.svg)